dsyme/azure-content/articles/storage/storage-fsharp-how-to-use-blobs.md

 TBD

 > [AZURE.NOTE] By default, the lease duration is infinite.
-You can specify a non-infinite duration (between 15 and 60 seconds) by providing the `options.leaseDuration` parameter.
+You can specify a non-infinite duration (between 15 and 60 seconds) by providing the `LeaseDuration` parameter.

 ## Naming containers